kevinkanak/woke-readme/README.md

 is working on what issue as to not overlap work.

-If you're considering larger changes or self motivated features, please file an issue and engage with the maintainers in [Discord](https://discord.com/invite/h3zeeCbHYT).
+If you're considering larger changes or self motivated features, please file an issue and engage with the maintainers in [Discord](https://discord.gg/CDTTFXCf).

-## License
+# License
-This project is licensed under the [ISC License](https://github.com/Ackee-Blockchain/woke/blob/main/LICENSE).
+This project is licensed under the [MIT license](https://github.com/Ackee-Blockchain/woke/blob/main/LICENSE).